 A landscaped garden is not just a space built for your enjoyment, it is also an important habitat for many species of wildlife where the trees, structures and flowers form an eco-system that provides vital shelter and food.
-In return for creating a wildlife friendly garden, and doing your bit to help protect and look after them, you create a fantastic organic means of controlling garden pests like slugs or caterpillars, as well as ensuring important jobs like pollination are taken care of by our wilder friends.
+In return for creating a wildlife friendly garden, you also create an organic means of controlling garden pests like slugs or caterpillars, as well as ensuring important jobs like pollination are taken care of by our 6-legged friends.

-By looking after them during the cold, lean Winter months, you can make sure that your wildlife population sees your garden as somewhere they want to stick around and make their home the following year.
+By looking after your garden’s inhabitants during the cold, lean Winter months, you can make sure that your wildlife population views your garden as somewhere they want to stick around and make their home the following year.

 1. Put out a variety of food to attract different species of birds

 Each species of bird has its own food likes and dislikes, as well as favoured ways of eating.
 To support as wide a range of birds as possible, put out a variety of food and use recommended feeding methods for each.
 For example, Starlings will enjoy fat cakes made with peanuts, whereas tits prefer insect cakes and finches like fat cakes with berries.
 Hang these from tree branches or from special bird feeder stands (that look like a shepherds crook).